boonebgorges/invite-anyone/readme.txt

 == Changelog ==

+= 0.8.6 =
+* Fixed bug that made update nav appear on non-root-blogs of Multisite installations
+* Fixed bug that made CPT register on non-root-blogs on Multisite, which meant that there was a confusing empty BuddyPress Invitations section

 = 0.8.5 =
 * Moved group invitations tab content into a separate template file so that it can be easily overridden in a theme (with a file at [theme]/groups/single/invite-anyone.php).